cnrkaya/multi-layer-perceptron/README.md

 ## Train Loss and Test Graphs

-The train and test graphs, which result from different learning and error rates, are shown below.
+Train and test graphs, which result from different learning and error rates, are shown below.

 The graphic on the left shows the error change during training.